 The resulting theory can therefore be summed in conclusions that will depress any human who’s proud of their cultural and technological development.
 Vakoch considers that aliens don’t find us interesting at all.
 In alien’s eyes, humanity is nothing more than a minor league team expecting that the big guys will someday lay down their eyes on them.
 It’s likely that aliens may actually monitor our civilization, but they are completely unimpressed of what they see in us.
 Hence, in a sense, aliens would be like an apathetic teenager looking at a caged animal in a zoo.
 They look out for us, but they actually see us as lower and beastly creatures.
 In case we do something that may catch their attention, they might as well establish contact with us.

 Vakoch also believes that life beyond Earth can be radically different from how it is here, and it can even go beyond the our expectations.
 Because of this, he believes that the presence of water is not actually a compelling sign of life.
 Furhtermore, the astrophysicist believes that establishing contact with alien civilizations is possible, and he considered Denis Villeneuve’s Arrival a “radical” film because of the acuity of the scientific concepts it portrays.
 As the film shows, the biggest problem humanity would face in case it suddenly came in contact with an alien civilization would not be an invasion, but communicating with these beings, so different and distant from us that they haven’t reached out to us because we’re not of use to them just yet.

-If you're interested on the infinity of the universe and all of the possibilities that it holds, be sure to check out the great Carl Sagan's explanations on why we're made out of stardust.
-If you're interested in how the human species is making itself obsolete, take a look at the debate if machines will be able of placing themselves over human poets.
+*** References NASA Inverse The New Yorker If you’re interested on the infinity of the universe and all of the possibilities that it holds, be sure to check out the great Carl Sagan’s explanations on why we’re made out of stardust.
+If you’re interested in how the human species is making itself obsolete, take a look at the debate if machines will be able of placing themselves over human poets.